sarpsenturk/orion-engine/README.md

 ## Building

-Orion is supported on both Windows & Linux with macOS support planned for the near future.
+Orion will be initially only supported on Windows, however Linux and macOS support will be added once the engine is in a more mature state.

 To build orion you will need: